shuuki/simulating/readme.md

 **values**

 * `active` (object) holds scene entities
+* `inactive` (object) holds entities not actively simulated

 **methods**

+* `activate(id)` move inactive entity to active
 * `add(id, value)` add new active entity as long as id is not in use
 * `assign(values)` map an object onto active entities
+* `deactivate(id)` move active entity to inactive
+* `drop(id)` delete inactive entity
 * `forEach(fn, args)` calls a passed function on every active entity
 * `get(id)` returns entity at id, or all entities of no id is passed
 * `init(scene)` set up entities, takes optional seed object with initial values
 * `remove(id)` delete active entity at id.
 * `step(ref, time)` goes over every active entity and calls any method matching reference

-### Entity
+---

+## Entities

+Sim makes no assumptions about entities, just exposes some basic information to entities and allows them to make their own decision.

-Each entity is assumed to have three methods:
+Entities are generally expected to have at least three methods:

-1. `init` (optional) values necessary for a new entity
+1. `init` values necessary for a new entity
 2. `update` logic for updating entity
-3. `draw` (optional) extra logic for rendering entity
+3. `draw` extra logic for rendering entity

-- `update` and `draw` are both called by `Sim.update`, receiving current instance of Time and Scene as arguments to use in their logic
+Note: `update` and `draw` are both called frequently by `Sim.update`, once per Sim step, so entities containing methods `update` or `draw` will be called with the current instance of Time and Scene as arguments to use in their logic.